Gustavo Gutiérrez: Writings on the option for the poor

+Death and funeral

+Gutiérrez died from pneumonia in a convent in Lima on 22 October 2024, at the age of 96.
+On 23 October 2024, a wake service, vespers, and Mass celebrating the memory of Gutiérrez were all held at the Dominican residence in Lima where he resided.
+On 24 October, Gutiérrez was granted a public funeral at Basilica of the Most Holy Rosary, presided over by Archbishop of Lima Carlos Castillo Mattasoglio.
+Moments before the funeral began, a video broadcast of Pope Francis aired in which he paid to tribute to Gutiérrez, describing him as "A man of the Church who knew how to be silent when he had to be silent, who knew how to suffer when it was his turn to suffer, who knew how to carry forward so much apostolic fruit and so much rich theology."
+The pope's video broadcast, which took place from Rome, had been prepared by the Archbishopric of Lima.

+It was estimated that more than 1,000 people, in person as well as virtually, attended Gutiérrez's funeral.
+Among those who spoke at his funeral were UNEC national advisor and Chiclayo leader Yolanda Díaz, cartoonist Juan Acevado and Provincial Superior of the Dominicans of Peru Fr.
+Romulo Vasquez Gavidia, OP.
+Following the funeral, Gutiérrez's remains were taken to Cristo Redentor Parish in Rímac, where he served as the priest.
+Castillo delivered a homily, while Father Andrés Gallego, who replaced Gutiérrez as the parish priest, delivered a farewell prayer.
+In addition to his Basilica of the Most Holy Rosary ceremony, Gutiérrez's Cristo Redentor Parish and burial ceremonies were open to the public as well.
+Gutiérrez's body is buried in El Ángel Cemetery.

 Legacy

-Gutiérrez is an influential figure within 20th century theology as a whole, and responses to his work have been polarized.
-Arthur McGovern identifies liberation theology as an anomaly within theologian fields, arguing that theology discourse is generally limited to academic circles.
-He argues that Gutiérrez's theories, however, have considerable and tangible impacts on the Latin America's socio-economic conditions.
+Gutiérrez was an influential figure within 20th century theology, and responses to his work have been polarized.
+Arthur F. McGovern identifies liberation theology as an anomaly within theologian fields, arguing such discourse is generally limited to academic circles and that such theories can have considerable and tangible impact on Latin America's socioeconomic conditions.

 Liberation theology was intended as a call to all believers in Latin America to act on the biblical commitment to the poor.
 Gutiérrez's message on material and economic conditions serves to place inequality in both religious and political discourse.
 Gutiérrez's thought has influenced theology, both in Latin America and abroad.
-This influence can be observed from the evangelical proposal of the "integral mission" developed years after the origin of liberation, to the development of social ministries within the evangelical churches in the last decades.
+This influence can be observed from the evangelical proposal of the integral mission developed years after the origin of liberation, to the development of social ministries within the evangelical churches in the last decades.